 It focuses on matching the anticipated demand with rigorous production.
-Though this strategy aims to meet the demand, it usually results in stressed employees, which increases attrition.
+Unfortunately, though this strategy aims to meet the market, it usually results in stressed employees, which increases attrition.

 This strategy is best suited to situations where the cost of changing the production rate is relatively not high.

 A hybrid strategy in aggregate planning uses a combination of methods to arrive at the final production plan.